-Well, not really “finally” because this new limited edition watch is based on the last year’s Premier B01 Chronograph 42 Bentley British Racing Green model.
+Well, not really “finally” because this new limited edition is based on the last year’s Premier B01 Chronograph 42 Bentley British Racing Green.
 The correct title would sound like “That’s Why This New Breitling Premier Bentley Centenary Limited Edition Chronograph is One More Chance to Get Yourself a Bentley Watch You Can Wear,” yet it would be too long (and too clickbaity,) so, please, forgive me this attempt at sensationalism.

 I am happy that someone at Breitling has finally realized that there is a lot of wealthy people with good taste and there is a strong demand for classy ultra-luxury watches.

 Like with the last year’s Navitimer Aviator 8 B01 Chronograph 43 Limited Edition model, Breitling’s designers sought their inspiration in watches that were offered by the brand back in 1940s-1950s when their products were mainly associated with elegance and refinement, not with arrogance and brutality.
 The new batch of vintage-styled models is still significantly physically larger than the classic watches from half a century ago, but not in that defiantly vulgar way as the luxury timekeepers offered ten -or even five- years ago by Breitling itself, as well as its many competitors.

 Case, Ergonomics & Strap

 At 42 millimeters in diameter, the watch is still larger than a classic dressy chronograph and the lugs could have been a trifle shorter to make the watch more suitable to a wider audience, but it doesn’t look as arrogant as, say, the 2015 Breitling for Bentley GT3 with its huge 49mm body.
 Also, at less than 14 millimeters from top to bottom, it is slim enough to be used with formal attire (and you can wear it with shirts with normal sleeves, too.)